ACCarnall/bagpipes/docs/model_galaxies.rst

 Updating models
 ---------------

-Creating a new ``Model_Galaxy`` is relatively slow, however changing parameter values in ``model_components`` and calling the ``update`` method of ``Model_Galaxy`` extremely rapidly updates the output spectrum/photometry/emission lines.
+Creating a new ``model_galaxy`` is relatively slow, however changing parameter values in ``model_components`` and calling the ``update`` method of ``model_galaxy`` extremely rapidly updates the output spectrum/photometry/emission lines.
 For example, if you wanted to change the age of the burst in the above example to 0.5 Gyr and mass formed to 10\ :sup:`10.5` Solar masses you would type the following:

 .. code:: python